cientopolis/spotters-backend/README.md

 ## Installation

 ```
-cp config/secrets.sample.yml
+cp config/secrets.sample.yml config/secrets.yml
 ```

-Configure in that file your own API keys and secrets and then:
+Configure that file with your own API keys and secrets and then:

 ```
 cd railsbox/development